 A guide to the whisky regions

 Scotland is divided into whisky regions, each producing its own distinct style of blended or single malt whiskies.
-So your preferred whisky region may depend on whether you prefer a smoky whisky (made with peat), or a sweeter whisky, such as those distilled in a sherry cask.
+So your preferred whisky region may depend on whether you like a smoky whisky (made with peat), or a sweeter whisky, such as those distilled in a sherry cask.
 Here’s an introduction to each whisky-producing region to help you get started.

 Characteristics: Light, floral